zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

   <div align="center"><img src={useBaseUrl("img/wallet/v3/plasma/transfer-progress.png")} width="50%" height="50%"/></div>

 4. The first transaction is to initiate your withdrawal.
-Once the withdraw transaction is initiated, you need to wait for the checkpoint to arrive.
+Once the withdrawal transaction is initiated, you need to wait for the checkpoint to arrive.
 This could take up to 3 hours to complete.

   <div align="center"><img src={useBaseUrl("img/wallet/v3/plasma/checkpoint-arrived.png")} width="50%" height="50%"/></div>